TBD54566975/dwn-sdk-js/Q_AND_A.md

   Currently if a subscription is no longer authorized but it is still active, the subscriber will still receive updates until they close the subscription themselves.
 If they try to re-subscribe after that, it will be rejected with a 401.

   This will be addressed in a future upgrade and we've created an issue to track it. https://github.com/TBD54566975/dwn-sdk-js/issues/668 - last updated (2024/01/22)

+  ## Datastore
+- Is it possible to implement the datastore interface purely using a blob/binary data storage service such as Amazon S3, Azure Blob Storage, or Google Cloud Storage?

+  (Last update: 2024/01/30)

+  The short answer is: yes.

+  The long answer, with context:

+  Keys to objects are generally immutable once the object is created by all three vendors.
+Amazon S3 and Google Cloud Storage do not have built-in mechanisms to search by their metadata/tags on the server side, even though they support the modification of metadata/tags.
+Only Azure Blob Storage allows both search and modification of metadata for a written object.
+Amazon S3 and Google Cloud Storage also have limited support for "partitions": a finite limit in S3 or a limited rate of 1 per 2 seconds, while Azure Blob Storage fully supports partitions.

+  All of the above means that an implementation using Azure Blob Storage could be the most "clean".
+However, it should still be straightforward to implement the datastore using Amazon S3 or Google Cloud Storage by using recordId + dataCid as the object key.

+  Implementers have the liberty to introduce advanced features such as reference counting to avoid storing the same data twice, but this is not a requirement.